-• Additionally, a fire marshall may need to be on site during the event, which is an additional cost.
+Fees are charged after the application is reviewed and approved.
+Additionally, a fire marshall may need to be on site during the event, which is an additional cost.
 Ask about this when you apply for the permit.

 How long does it take?